-The sensor introducer needle has a gauge of 26G and a length of 14.6mm.
-The Dexcom G4 PLATINUM is approved for sensor placement on either the abdomen area or upper gluteus area for paediatric users.1
+The sensor introducer needle has a gauge of 26G and a length of 14.6 mm.

-The Dexcom G4 PLATINUM receiver and transmitter have a transmission range of up to 6m for flexibility and convenience.
-The Animas Vibe insulin pump and the transmitter have a range of 3.6m.
+The Dexcom G4 PLATINUM Receiver and Transmitter have a transmission range of up to 6m for flexibility and convenience.

-View your glucose trends in vivid hues of yellow, red, and white on the receiver and you’ll see quickly and easily when you’re going high, low, or good to go.
-The Vibe insulin pump also comes with a colour screen.
+View your glucose trends in vivid hues of yellow, red and white on the receiver and you’ll see quickly and easily when you’re going high, low or good to go.

 At less than 1.27cm thick, the Dexcom G4 PLATINUM receiver is sleek and small and slips easily into your pocket or purse.
-It’s designed to fit any busy lifestyle.
+It’s designed to fit a busy lifestyle.